Ruth Barnett (Holocaust survivor): Biography

 Barnett was born in Berlin, Germany, to German citizens Robert Bernd Michaelis and Louise Marie Michaelis (Ventzke).
 Eight months later, under the Nuremberg Laws, she lost her German citizenship because her father was born Jewish.
-In 1939, at the age of four, she and her seven year old brother Martin travelled to Britain on the Kindertransport.
+In 1939, at the age of four, she and her seven-year-old brother Martin travelled to Britain on the Kindertransport.
 The description "Person of no nationality" written into her British travel document remained with her until the age of 18, when she became eligible to apply for British citizenship.
 This description was later used as the title of her autobiographical account of her experiences, which was also translated into German in 2016.

+Ruth attended several schools in England, but in interviews highlighted the impact of the period 1941 to 1943 as a boarding pupil at the Friends' School, Saffron Walden.
+She and her brother Martin attended the reunion in 1995 of the Friends' School pupils from the war years, and her story was recorded in the publication The School on the hill: memories of three hundred years of Friends' School, Saffron Walden, 1702–2002 edited by Hilary Riuth Halter in 2002 to celebrate the three hundredth anniversary of the founding of the school.

 She studied at the University of Reading, where she met Bernard Raymond Barnett; they married in 1958.
 After working as a chemist in industry and as a teacher, where she wrote materials for a childcare course, Barnett became a psychotherapist, practising in London.
-Bertha Leverton, who had escaped Germany in the same way, organised a 50th anniversary reunion of kindertransportees in London in June 1989.
-This brought together more than 1200 kindertransportees and their families, from all over the world, and attending this event began the second phase of Barnett's activity.
+Bertha Leverton, who had escaped Germany in the same way, organised a 50th anniversary reunion of Kindertransportees in London in June 1989.
+This brought together more than 1200 Kindertransportees and their families, from all over the world, and attending this event began the second phase of Barnett's activity.